martin-ger/esp_mqtt/README.md

 - set ip dhcp: configures dynamic IP address for the ESP in the uplink network, default
 - set netmask _netmask_: sets a static netmask for the uplink network
 - set gw _gw-addr_: sets a static gateway address in the uplink network
+- set dns_name _dnsname_: sets the DNS name of the uMQTTBroker (only for clients connected to the softAP) ("none" = disabled, default)
 - set mdns_mode [0|1|2]: selects, which interface should be announced via mDNS (0: none (default), 1: STA, 2: SoftAP)
 - scan: does a scan for APs